Calamity Jane (musical): In the UK

 Jodie Prenger starred in a production of Calamity Jane whose 17 July - 6 September 2014 engagement at the Watermill Theatre (Berks) inaugurated a national tour of intended six months duration: however interest in booking this production was sufficiently high as to allow for its playing constant engagements for more than twelve months, with venues played throughout Great Britain - plus a 19 – 23 May 2015 engagement at Bord Gáis Energy Theatre, Dublin - with two London-area engagements: 17–21 March 2015 at the New Wimbledon Theatre and - as the tour's final engagement - 4 – 8 August 2015 at the Richmond Theatre.
 This production of Calamity Jane - which co-starred Tom Lister as Wild Bill - - had its 1 July 2015 matinée performance at the Curve (Leicester) recorded as a 360-degree video made available for complementary online viewing 22–24 July 2015.

 The earliest known theatrical credit of star mezzo-soprano Katherine Jenkins was in a school production of Calamity Jane at Dwr-y-Felin Comprehensive when she was a student there circa 1994, Jenkins playing the role of Katie.

+On 30 May 2024, it was announced that director Nikolai Foster would revive his 2014 - 2015 production of Calamity Jane for a 30 city tour, scheduled to premiere with a January 14 – 18 2025 engagement at Aylesbury Waterside Theatre.
+Besides playing 29 cities throughout Great Britain, this production is set for an August 19–23, 2025 engagement at Bord Gais Energy Theatre in Dublin.
+Calamity Jane is scheduled for two London venues, with a May 13 – 17 2025 engagement at New Wimbledon Theatre and a September 16 – 20 engagement at the Churchill Theatre in Bromley, the latter being the thirtieth and final engagement of the scheduled tour.
+Carrie Hope Fletcher has been announced as the tour's headliner.